vedmichv/todoapp-codecatalyst-demo/README.md

 ![App overview](./readme-img/build-app-1.png)

 This project is composed of 2 main components:
-* the Backend that expose a REST CRUD API to manage ToDo items
+* the Backend that exposes a REST CRUD API to manage ToDo items
-* the Frontend that expose a Web Interface interacting with the REST API
+* the Frontend that exposes a Web Interface interacting with the REST API

 ### Backend